Vyral/mark-ramey/_posts/2020-08-06-q-should-you-buy-or-rent.md

 {% include youtube.html %}

+*Which is better right now: buying or renting?*

 Given the state of our market and economy lately, many people have been reaching out to ask me the following question: Is it better to buy or rent?